-Field campaigns with measurements in a forest eco-system, data analysis, modules of experimental data and modelling.
-Teaching Style Ü Transport Systems (4 SWS; 5 CP, in small groups) 1-day field exercises Prerequisites Knowledge of Modules A1 to A3 Performance Assessment Exercise sheets with individual written reports (Micrometeo.
-Atm.
-Chem., Plant Ecol.) (graded); seminar presentation (Soil Physics) (ungraded) Workload Active participation in 1 course: 120 hours Assessment component determined by instructor: 30 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester (Recommended: 2nd Global Change Ecology semester) Semester Offered Summer Semester Target Group Global Change Ecology Reference to Other Modules Modules A1 to A3 A5 Changes in Terrestrial Ecosystems A7 Environmental Soil Physics and Rhizosphere Biogeochemistry Responsible for the Module Soil Physics UBT Structural Content Soil Physics UBT, Agroecology UBT Learning Objectives The module goal is to learn fundamental soil physical and biogeochemical processes taking place at the root-soil interface and their larger scale implications.
-Course Content Basic and advanced principles of soil physics and biophysics; Soil hydrology; Solute transport in the vadose; Root-soil interactions; Biogeochemical processes in soils; Water-carbon cycles in terrestrial systems; Physical and biogeochemical methods in soil science; Root-soil interactions in a changing climate and impacts on agricultural practices.
-Teaching Style V Soil Physics (2 SWS; 3 CP) S Emerging Topics in Rhizosphere Research (2 SWS; 2 CP) Prerequisites None Performance Assessment Oral exam of the lecture "Soil Physics" (ungraded) and seminar contribution (graded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 60 hours Seminar contribution and oral exam: 30 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester (Recommended: 1st Global Change Ecology semester) Semester Offered Winter Semester Target Group Global Change Ecology Reference to Other Modules A5 Change in Agroecosystems 4.3 Module Area B "Ecological Change" The ecological effects of Global Change are dealt with in this Module.
-Interest is focused on the reaction of organisms and ecological systems to changes in environmental conditions and to human influence, to changes in the energetic and material framework as well as to changing natural disturbance regimes.
-The impact of change in climate and land-use as well as growing global networking of natural habitats on species and biodiversity of ecological systems is discussed.
-Functional consequences will be derived from these processes.
-The significance of new, more efficient vectors for expansion of organisms will be dealt with as well as the impact of invasive species on ecological systems.
-Loss of biodiversity is connected to considerable functional consequences and can intensify the direct impact of climate change.
-However, change in land-use as an important driving force behind loss of biodiversity is also a factor in climate change.
-This Module Area identifies different types of impact and their correlation to each other.
+Literature work, and elaboration of own contributions 60 Std.
+Total: 150 Std.

+Credit Points 5 CP

+Scope of Time One semester

+Semester Offered Summer semester

+Target Group Global Change Ecology, Biodiversity and Ecology, Molecular

+Ecology

+Reference to Other Modules

+4.3 Module Area B "Ecological Change"

+Here, the ecological effects of Global Change are addressed.
+Courses focus on the responses of organisms and ecological systems to changes in environmental conditions and to human influence, to changes in the energetic and material framework as well as to changing natural disturbance regimes.
+The impact of changing climate and land-use as well as the influence of growing global connectivity on species and biodiversity is discussed.
+Functional consequences are identified.
+The significance of new, more efficient vectors for expansion of organisms will be dealt with as well as the role of invasive species in creating noveil systems.

+The loss of biodiversity is connected to considerable functional consequences and can intensify the effect of other drivers such as climate change.
+Changes in land-use are a prominent driving force behind the loss of biodiversity.

 Climate Change goes way beyond short-term impact on structural content and functionality of ecological systems.
-That is why it is important to be able to evaluate resilience or strength in order to early recognize possible abrupt changes in systems and their consequences.
-Organism processes determine the sequestration, storage and release of carbon.
-To better understand the expected atmosphere-chemical conditions, soil carbon dynamics must be studied.
-Along with a background in biology, knowledge in methods of modelling and geostatistics is necessary.
-There is an opportunity to gain experience in data acquisition in Ecology Fieldwork, in using the equipment and in the execution of ecological experiments as well as in learning about data evaluation.
-Overview of Modules (each worth 5-credit points): - B1 Biogeography and Macroecology - B2 Biodiversity and Ecosystem Functioning - B3 Disturbance Ecology - B4 Spatial Ecology - B5 Global Change Impacts on Species Distributions - B6 Soil Carbon and Global Change - B7 Remote Sensing in Biodiversity Research - B8 Dynamic and Vegetation Ecology Total Extent of Course:
+That is why it is important to assess the resilience of ecosystems in order to mitigate and adapt to rapid changes.
+Among other processes, organismic processes determine the sequestration, storage and release of carbon.

+Along with a background in biology, knowledge in methods of modelling and geostatistics is expected.
+There is an opportunity to gain experience in data acquisition in the field and in experiments.

+Overview of Modules (each worth 5-credit points):

+- B1 Biogeography and Macroecology

+- B2 Biodiversity and Ecosystem Functioning

+- B3 Disturbance Ecology

+- B4 Spatial Ecology

+- B5 Global Change Impacts on Species Distributions

+- B6 Soil Carbon and Global Change

+- B7 Remote Sensing in Landscape Ecology

+- B8 Dynamic and Vegetation Ecology

+- B9 Paleoecology and Paleobiology

+Total Extent of Course: